Epistle to the Son of the Wolf: Content

 In this book Baháʼu'lláh described historical events such as His "arrest in Níyávarán and of the kind of chains that bound Him and of the machinations against Him by members of the Persian embassy in Constantinople.
 He also wrote about his suggestion to Kamál Páshá, a Turkish official, that his government convene a gathering to plan for a world language and script.
 In the book entitled God Passes By, Shoghi Effendi gave the date of this meeting as 1863.
+Nothing ensued until 1891 when Baha'u'llah made known that a fit for purpose new language, i.e. Esperanto, has been devised.

 In this work Baháʼu'lláh quotes extensively from his own previously revealed scriptures.
 This makes a large portion of the work a summary of excerpts on critical concepts expressed in previous works in a condensed form.

 Crimson Book

 In the Epistle to the Son of Wolf Baha'u'llah alluded to His own Will and Testament — the Kitáb-i-'Ahd — as the Crimson Book.
 In this document he named his son ʻAbdu'l-Bahá as his successor.